zhuo-he/zhuo-he.github.io/_posts/2025-07-01-Reinforcement Learning.md

   - cool posts
 ---

-This blog is written to record the study of RLHF in LLM, starting from reinforcement learning.
+In light of the widespread adoption of RLHF in large language models (LLMs), this blog is intended to document my study of reinforcement learning—the theoretical foundation of RLHF.

 # 1. 强化学习基础